ParallelSSH/parallel-ssh/doc/quickstart.rst

 Single Host Client
 ====================

-``parallel-ssh`` has a fully featured, non-blocking single host client that it uses for all its parallel commands.
+``parallel-ssh`` has a fully featured, asynchronous single host client that it uses for all its parallel commands.

 Users that do not need the parallel capabilities can use the single host client for a simpler way to run asynchronous non-blocking commands on a remote host.